projectcalico/calico/getting-started/windows-calico/quickstart.md

 ### Big picture

-Install {{site.prodNameWindows}} on your Kubernetes cluster in approximately 5 minutes.
+Install {{site.prodnameWindows}} on your Kubernetes cluster in approximately 5 minutes.

 ### Concepts

-{{site.prodNameWindows}} is a hybrid implementation that requires a Linux control node for {{site.prodname}} components, and a Windows cluster for Windows nodes.
+{{site.prodnameWindows}} is a hybrid implementation that requires a Linux control node for {{site.prodname}} components, and a Windows cluster for Windows nodes.

 ### Before you begin

 **Datastore requirements**

 Whether you use etcd or Kubernetes datastore (kdd), the datastore for the Windows node/Kubernetes cluster must be the same as the datastore for the Linux control node.
-(You cannot mix datastores in a {{site.prodNameWindows}} implementation.)
+(You cannot mix datastores in a {{site.prodnameWindows}} implementation.)

 **Kubernetes cluster requirements**
 - Versions 1.17, 1.16, or 1.15